-We are an active parish which relies on the volunteers from within to help.
-Each Ministry is an invitation and an opportunity to serve and to be involved in the Parish community.
+We are an active Parish which relies on the volunteers from within to help.
+Each Ministry is an invitation and an opportunity to serve and to be involved in our Parish community.

 An official Minister of the Church who assists in the Sunday and weekday Eucharist.
 Anthony Spratt – 0418 678 502